trgiangv/revit-mcp-commandset/.github/CONTRIBUTING.md

 3. Open the solution file `revit-mcp-commandset.sln` in Visual Studio

-4. Restore NuGet packages:
-   - Right-click on the solution in Visual Studio
-   - Select "Restore NuGet Packages"

 ## Code Contribution Process

 1. Create a new branch from the latest `main` branch